nhatthangle/Text-classification/README.md

 </p>

 <p align="justify">
 Additionally, we would try to do a multi-classification task rather than the "traditional" binary classification task, which would be kind of boring.
-Moreover, the code written in our project is original, we consult some extra small ideas from various pages but they are not too significant.
+Moreover, the code written in our project is original, we have consulted some extra small ideas from various pages but they are not too significant.
 </p>

 ## Dataset